bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 # Seagate Central Slot In v5.x Kernel

-# WARNING : NOTICE
-As of August 2022 I am recommending AGAINST using this kernel.

-I've found a number of performance and other issues, particuarly with networking.
-At the moment I would suggest sticking with the native Seagate Central kernel unless you'd like to do some experimentation.

-Feel free to upgrade to this kernel if you wish but note that you should be prepared to revert back to the original/native kernel.

 # Summary

 A modern slot in Linux Kernel for the Seagate Central Single